- 1. What are the pros and cons of the four-step and five-step deliveries?

 But conversely, others may feel that the extra step without ball movement gives them a little extra time to feel their way into the approach.
 I have even seen higher caliber players who rotate back and forth between the two different approaches, depending upon how they are feeling for that section of time.
 Those players are not the norm, but they may use four steps for six months, and then change to five steps if things start to feel a little off.
 So, be open to how things feel, and possibly give both a try.

 It depends if the bowler needs a “trigger” to get the body and the ball in motion at the same time or not.
 I feel like a five-step delivery is much more tuneable than a four-step, meaning we can tweak the bowler’s timing easier because the body is already in motion.
-I myself was a four-step bowler for ...
+I myself was a four-step bowler for my entire youth bowling career, even into early college.
+I switched in my freshman ...

 Already a premium member?
 Click here to log in.